czbiohub-sf/SpotImage/README.md

 # SpotImage

-The SpotImage tool generates synthetic in situ transcriptomics images.
+SpotImage is a tool for generating synthetic images with customizable characteristics similar to in situ transcriptomics images.
+It facilitates experiments with crowdsourced annotator behavior because ground truth in the synthetic images is perfectly known.
+The user can assign a biologically realistic background image and control characteristics of the spots including number, size, shape, crowdedness, SNR, and distribution across the image.

+In the **demo_notebooks** folder, you can explore two notebooks which demonstrate usage of the tool.